Elementary School That Is Anything but Elementary

 Seashore Elementary School is designed for families who want a smaller class size and more challenging curriculum than their town offers.
-With an advanced course of study that focuses on academics, athletics and the arts, STEAM program, extensive technology department, field trips that enhance education and individual attention, Seashore offers everything you would expect from a private school except the high price tag.
+With an advanced course of study that focuses on academics, athletics and the arts, STEAM program, extensive technology department, field trips that enhance education, 10-to-one student teacher ratio and individual attention, Seashore offers everything you would expect from a private school except the high price tag.

 We Make Sure Each Child Is Keeping Up With The Pace

 At this level, classroom instructors teach fundamental academic skills such as reading, language arts, math and social studies, while specialists offer hands on experiments in science lab, Spanish, technology, art, music, swimming and physical education.
 Academic excellence is a priority and each child is watched closely to ensure he or she not only fully understands the subject matter, but can see how it applies to the world around them.
 Those ready for more are placed at the next grade level for reading and math.

 Unlike districts where children as young as third grade are taught to the PARCC at the expense of other key parts of the curriculum, Seashore students participate in an extremely well-rounded schedule that ensures they do well on standardized exams, because they thoroughly comprehend what they have been taught and why.

 The Emphasis Is On Developing Critical Thinking, Technology & Communication Skills

 Boys and girls do much more than memorize facts and times tables.
 From a very young age, they learn by doing and are encouraged to think, to question and to apply their knowledge.
 By supplementing classroom instruction with hands-on experiments in our science lab, we give students a chance to see how the applications they are learning really work and gain a better understanding of the weather, magnets, minerals and motion.
 And, by planting and harvesting their Edible Schoolyard, they find out about ecosystems, how nature sustains life and that real food comes from the ground not a vending machine.